![]() |

 which forced the Mapuches out of their fertile land in the south and into

 the most inhospitable regions of Patagonia.
-Watching the film, you can't tell
+You can't tell

-what century it is until a car appears halfway through the movie.
+what century it is until a car appears halfway through the film.
 One day,

-the oldest son catches a large bird on a neighbor's property, and the neighbor calls
+the oldest son catches a large bird (a rhea?) on a neighbor's property, and the neighbor calls

 examined.
 The doctors debate about what to do with the family living "like

-animals" and interrogate her about her religion and customs to evaluate
+animals" and they interrogate her about her religion and customs to evaluate

 her sanity.
 Finally, they decide to release the family,